TritonSE/onboarding/writeup/part-2/README.md

 **More features**

-Estimated time: XX to XX hours
+Estimated time: 2 to 6 hours

 Now that we've implemented an MVP, it's time to start thinking about v2.
 For v2, we'd like to add these additional features: